YassineNJ/MVA-Reinforcement-Learning-Snake-Game/README.md

 # Reinforcement-Learning-Snake-Game

-Implementation of 2 reinforcement learning models playing Snake game:
+Implementation of 2 reinforcement learning approches for Snake game:

  - DQN
  - Actor critic (A2C)